Understanding LSD and Its Risks

 - Restlessness

 These symptoms can range in severity and may complicate the recovery process.
-Given that LSD dependence is mainly psychological, effective treatment often requires a focus on mental health support rather than physical detox.
+Because LSD dependence is mainly psychological, treatment focuses on mental health support, coping strategies, and therapy rather than physical detox.

 Treatment for LSD Abuse at White Oak Recovery Center

-White Oak Recovery Center (WORC) offers a comprehensive approach to treating LSD abuse and co-occurring mental health disorders.
-WORC’s patient-focused care recognizes the unique effects of LSD.
+White Oak Recovery Center offers a comprehensive approach to treating LSD abuse and co-occurring mental health disorders.
+WORC’s patient-focused care recognizes the unique effects of acid.
 It highlights mental health support as a key part of recovery.

 White Oak Recovery Center uses evidence-based treatments and therapies, such as cognitive-behavioral therapy (CBT).
 WORC also collaborates with you to create a tailored treatment plan to fit your unique needs for sobriety.

-Contact WORC.
+Contact our admissions team today.
 Our caring treatment specialists are ready to help you begin your journey to sobriety and thrive in recovery.

 Am I covered for addiction treatment?